What is sexting?

 3) An unwanted ”sext” could be seen as a crime

-Most people generally send ‘’sexts’’ and naked selfies with the certain knowledge that the recipient wants to see it – or at the very least will not be offended.
+Most people generally send “sexts” and naked selfies with the specific knowledge that the recipient wants to see it – or, at the very least, will not be offended.

-But if you do send a naked selfie to someone who is likely to be upset by it, that could be a crime under the Malicious Communications Act.
+But if you do send a naked selfie to someone likely to be upset by it, that could be a crime under the Malicious Communications Act.

 Sonn explains: “It’s an offence to send grossly offensive communications to someone else.
-It’s conceivable that a naked ”sext” could offend.
-If you send someone a picture of a penis, that might be taken offensively.”
+It’s conceivable that a naked “sext” could offend.
+Somebody might take offence if you send a picture of a penis to them.

-It means that anyone partaking in the trend to send ‘d*** pics’ – or photographs of male genitalia – could be committing a crime, so long as they do it with the intention of causing harm, distress or anxiety to the recipient.
+It means that anyone partaking in the trend to send ‘d*** pics’ – or photographs of male genitalia – could be committing a crime, so long as they do it intending to cause harm, distress or anxiety to the recipient.

 4) Forwarding them on breaches of civil law